Manual vs Automatic Car Safety: Which One Is Safer?

 Both the transmission types have fervent supporters who can produce plenty of logic in their favor.
 However, there is no solid data to settle a winner.
-Read the benefits of both the types and choose yourself!
+Read the benefits and drawbacks of both types and choose yourself!

 Most of the recent cars have this gearbox.
-In fact, some manufacturers have totally ignored the stick shift for some of their models.
+Some manufacturers have ignored the stick shift for some of their models.
 Let’s see how much safe they are on the road:

 The automatic transmission is definitely the safer option if you are a novice driver.
-It does not require the driver to do much, reducing the chance to lose car’s control in traffic.
+It does not require the driver to do much, reducing the chance of the car’s control in traffic.
 There’s no need to change gear, operate the clutch, and think about the braking or acceleration while watching for the traffic or traffic lights.

 Auto cars are easier to maneuver.
 The gearbox has some safety mechanisms, lowering the chance of accidents.
 Unlike the manual, the chance of getting stuck somewhere because of mishandling of the clutch is absolutely zero.